Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 Source
 ~~~~~~

-The main function of a source is to add thermal power to the network that can be consumed, or is lost to the ambient.
+The source adds thermal power to the network.
-The energy balance of the addition of thermal power is ensured by :eq:`eq:general_energy_balance` with :math:`\dot{Q}^a_{consumed}` is set to the (negative) value of the produced amount of heat.
+The energy balance is given by :eq:`eq:general_energy_balance` where :math:`\dot{Q}^a_{consumed}` is equal to the (negative) value of the produced heat.

-The addition of energy is executed by increasing the temperature of the incoming cold water of the return network to the outgoing supply temperature.
+The addition of energy is executed by increasing the temperature of the incoming water (the return network) to the outgoing supply temperature.
-Therefore, the volumetric flow-rate is linked to the outgoing thermal power with the outgoing supply temperature using:
+Therefore, the volumetric flow-rate is linked to the outgoing thermal power with the outgoing supply temperature with equality constraints:
-%

 .. math::
     :label: eq:source_heat2discharge

     \sum_{i \in I^a_{out}} \dot{Q}^a_i = c_p \rho \dot{V}^a T_{sup} \;\; \forall a \in A_{prod},

-with :math:`A_{prod}` the set of all producers.
-Note that we assume that every producer has only a single in- and a single out-port.
+where :math:`A_{prod}` is the set of all producers.

-This equality constraint ensures that the thermal power cannot be larger than what physically can be transported by the flow.
-Applying only equality constraints on the outgoing heat of assets, except from pipes, allows to consider temperature regimes, their corresponding heat losses and volumetric flows without modelling the temperature.
+The equality constraints ensure that the thermal power equals what can be physically transported by the flow.
-No constraints are set on the returning flow to the producer as this is already implied by heat flow constraints on pipes.
-The optimizer will drag the solution to the minimum amount of thermal power to produce for minimizing cost.
+No constraints are set on the returning flow at the in port, as this is already implied by the constraints on pipes.

-The errors as a result of not modelling the temperature, e.g. linearizing the problem,  can be observed in various parts of the costs.
+The modelling errors from not modelling temperature are present in various parts of the costs.
-The heat losses will be overestimated resulting in a conservative estimation w.r.t. the cost of the thermal energy produced.
+The heat losses will be overestimated giving an overestimate w.r.t. the cost of the thermal energy produced.
-Furthermore, the overestimation in thermal power will result in an overestimation of the flow and thus of the transportation and pipe sizing cost.
+The overestimation of the thermal power required will induce an overestimation of the flow and thereby of the transportation and pipe sizing.

-It is assumed that the source acts within the hydraulically coupled network and does not add or subtract mass, which under the assumption of constant temperature ensures the flow balance :eq:`eq:flow_balance`.
+The source is assumed to act within one hydraulically coupled network, :eq:`eq:flow_balance`.

-It is assumed that every source has a pump to reach its desired flow-rate and head:
+A source is modelled with a pump to reach its desired flow-rate and head:

 .. math::
     :label: eq:source_pump_dh

     H^a_{in} + dH_{pump} = H^a_{out} \;\; \forall a \in A_{prod}.

-Since we assume that a producer has only a single in- and a single out-port, :math:`H^a_{in}` and :math:`H^a_{out}` are the head values of the specific pipes connected to these ports, and :math:`dH_{pump}` is the compensation provided by the pump of the asset.

 Demand
 ~~~~~~

-Contrary to a source, a demand's function is to extract thermal power from the network, defined by :eq:`eq:general_energy_balance` where :math:`\dot{Q}^a_{consumed}` is the consumed thermal energy by the demand.
+A demand extracts thermal power from the network, defined by :eq:`eq:general_energy_balance` where :math:`\dot{Q}^a_{consumed}` is the consumed thermal power.

-Likewise to a source, no additional constraints are required to link the heat flow and volumetric flow at the in-going supply side of the demand as this is already implied by all other network constraints.
-An equality constraint is used to link outgoing thermal power and volumetric flow with the return temperature of the network:
+Similar to the source, no constraints are required at the in-going supply side of the demand, and an equality constraint relates outgoing thermal power with volumetric flow:

 .. math::
     :label: eq:consumer_heat2discharge